 At this point, the mistake a lot of developers make is that they become very dogmatic.
 They read about DRY, SOLID, and clean code and think that anything that doesn't 100% follow those rules is bad.
-They also start layering on more and more abstractions like it's some magic pixie dust that will solve all your problems.
+They also start layering on more and more abstractions like it's some magic pixie dust that will solve all their problems.

 Make it Simple

 Eventually, you come to realize that the main enemy is complexity.
 All those layers of abstraction and adherence to arbitrary rules actually make your code more complex and harder to maintain.
 You find that no amount of documentation helps you to keep all the abstractions straight in your head.
-It becomes to reason about and therefore to change your code.
+It becomes harder to reason about and therefore to change your code.
 You start to eschew a lot of the acronyms and get back to the most basic principle: KISS.

 Relating to Legacy Code

 There is also a 3 part arc that developers go through when it comes to relating to Legacy Code.
 I really didn't come up with this until I sat down to talk to Scott and Andrea.
-Since their podcast is all about Legacy Code, I started thinking well how can I relate these phases to a developer's relationship with Legacy Code.
+Since their podcast is all about Legacy Code, I started thinking about how I could relate these phases to a developer's relationship with Legacy Code.
 The 3 phases I came up with roughly correspond to the 3 phases I laid out above.

 In the beginning, you are learning how to program.
-Most of the time, in beginning programming courses you start with a blank slate, so-called greenfield projects.
+Most of the time, in beginning programming courses, you start with a blank slate, so-called greenfield projects.
 You are creating things from scratch, that you then throw away.
 You are not concerned about inheriting others' code or maintaining your own.
 You are simply trying to make it work.